 is caused by defective cleavage of procollagen molecules.

-- Definition: elastic protein that is a major component of elastic fibers
+- Definition: : an elastic protein that is a major component of elastic fibers

 - Rich in the nonhydroxylated amino acids glycine, proline, and lysine, in contrast with the hydroxylated proline and lysine residues (hydroxyproline, hydroxylysine) present in collagen.